0x3C50/ultralight-fabric-example/README.md

 Remember to cache the screens you create.
 You don't need to make a new screen each time you want to open one.
 You can just reuse the instance, and `HtmlScreen` is made to do exactly that.

 ## How long did this take you?
-To implement?
-4-5 hours
+To implement? about 4-5 hours

-To gather all the knowledge required to implement it?
-(Unironically) 2 years of attempts from time to time, until I finally got it.
+To actually get to a point where I've had enough knowledge to implement it? overall, about 2 weeks of research and fumbling around